 Finally, Condition \ref{WB3} tells us that every vertex in the middle column of the double diagram $y\ast e$ is connected to the right-hand column and therefore $y\ast e$ cannot contain any loops. \end{proof}

-\begin{lem} Let $p$ be the right link state of a walled Brauer $(r+s)$-diagram.
+\begin{lem} Let $p$ be the right link state of a walled Brauer $(r+s)$-diagram with at least one defect.
 There exists a diagram $e_p$ in $\mathcal{B}_{r,s}(\delta)$ satisfying the conditions of Lemma \ref{WB-link-state-lem}. \end{lem} \begin{proof} We start with two copies of the right link state $p$ placed side-by-side.
 We will explain how to extend the right-hand copy of $p$ to the necessary diagram $e_p$.
 We note that Condition \ref{WB1} of Lemma \ref{WB-link-state-lem} is automatically satisfied since we are starting with $p$ as the right link state.
 There is an illustrative example demonstrating the steps of this lemma following this proof.

-Label the vertices of the left-hand copy by $1, 2, \dotsc , r+s$ and label the vertices of the right-hand copy by $\ol{1},\ol{2}\dotsc , \ol{r+s}$.
+Label the vertices of the left-hand copy by $1, 2, \dotsc , r+s$ and label the vertices of the right-hand copy by $\ol{1},\ol{2},\dotsc , \ol{r+s}$.